ChiefChingu/milestone-two-memory-card-game/README.md

 8. See cards not flip back when there is a match.
 9. See the number of turns I made so far.
 10. Get confirmation when the game is finished.
-11. Quit the game whenever I want.
+11. In the challenge mode: see my best score.
 12. Get more information about the cards that are used.
 13. Contact the maker of the game in case I have questions, suggestions or compliments.
 14. Have fun!